What exactly is a certificate?

 What is a certificate Trust List (CTL)?

-Using the CTL, trust can be managed on a more ad hoc bases.
-This is more-or-less similar to how trust is managed with PGP.
-Instead of ‘inheriting’ trust from other trusted certificates, with a non-PKI approach using the CTL, every certificate should be explicitly trusted.
+Using a CTL allows trust to be managed on a case-by-case basis.
+This is similar to how trust can be handled with PGP: instead of inheriting trust from a chain of issuers, each certificate must be explicitly trusted.

 What does the key usage nonRepudiation mean?